 - submit application with the appropriate application fee (online at www.mtsu.edu/graduate/apply.php).
 Once this initial application has been accepted, the applicant will receive directions on how to enter the graduate portal to be able to submit other materials.

 - submit official transcripts of all previous college work;

 - submit three letters of recommendation.

 Additionally, those seeking a specialization in jazz studies must complete an audition.
-Applicants who do not pass the audition may be allowed, at the discretion of the faculty, to be admitted with probationary status for one semester and must register for MUAP 5020 - Private Instruction.
+Applicants who do not pass the audition may be allowed, at the discretion of the faculty, to be admitted as non-degree seeking for one semester and must register for MUAP 5020 - Private Instruction.
 They must re-audition at the end of their first semester of study.
-Students who do not pass the audition on their second attempt will be excused from the program.
+Students who do not pass the audition on their second attempt will not be admitted to the program.

-The Master of Music degree in Music with a specialization in jazz studies requires completion of a minimum of 32 semester hours.
+The Master of Music degree in Music with a specialization in jazz studies requires completion of 32 semester hours.

 - complete the curriculum with 70 percent of the total degree hours at the 6000 level (see Curriculum section below for specifics);

 - successfully complete both written and oral comprehensive examinations no earlier than the student's last semester of study.
 Comprehensive examinations may be repeated once.